 The castle of Mystras was the core of the later commonwealth of Mystras.
 The security provided by the hill, due to its natural fortifications, caused the movement of the citizens of Lacedaemonia around the castle.
 Over time, Mystras developed into a very important urban center and the city was formed on three levels.

 The archeological site of Mystras consists of the medieval castle and the fortified settlement, which closes through its walls monasteries, churches, chapels, houses, and palaces.
 It is one of the few well-preserved Byzantine settlements that survive to this day.
 The restoration works, carried out in the last decades by the Archaeological Service, gradually add to the glamor of the past.
 In 1989, Mystras was added to the Unesco List of World Cultural Heritage Sites.

-Religious Landmarks of Greece
+Religious Landmarks in Greece

 Church Panagia Ekatontapiliani in Paros

 In Parikia, the capital of Paros, lies the imposing church of Panagia Ekatontapyliani, which is one of the most famous landmarks of Greece.
 It is one of the best-preserved Christian churches in Greece.
 According to the tradition of Paros, the church was built in the middle of the 4th c. from St. Helen or from Constantine the Great.
 The name of the Church - which means ‘100 gates’ - is associated with a legend that dictates the church has ninety-nine open doors and an extra one -the 100th- which is closed and not visible.
 It is said that it will be seen and opened when the Greeks take back Istanbul.

 The Monastery of Saint John the Theologian in Patmos